envoyproxy/gateway/docs/latest/api/config_types.md

 ProxyAccessLogFormat defines the format of accesslog.
+By default accesslogs are written to standard output.

 _Appears in:_
 - [ProxyAccessLogSetting](#proxyaccesslogsetting)